sigrunnu/programvareutviklingV2020/README.md

 NAME      ACTIVE   DRIVER       STATE     URL                         SWARM   DOCKER     ERRORS default   *        virtualbox   Running   tcp://192.168.99.100:2376           v19.03.5
 ```
-If the URL shows a different IP-adress (tcp://different ip adress:2376), you should use this IP adress when running the Exercise-it projects locally on your computer.
+If the URL shows a different IP-adress (tcp:// different ip adress :2376), you should use this IP adress when running the Exercise It! projects locally on your computer.
 ### Step 4: Run the Docker Container
-Now all is set for running the Exercise-it repo with Docker.
+Now all is set for running the Exercise It! repo with Docker.
 To start the Docker Container, simply run the following copmmand:
 ```
 docker-compose up
 ```
 make sure you are in the 64-folder when running this command.

 You if you see no errors you should now be able to se the procject running on the IP adress of your docker machine at port 8000.
 If you have the default IP-adress: 192.168.99.100.
-You can write 192.168.99.100:8000 in the web browser and explore the Exercise-it project.
+You can write 192.168.99.100:8000 in the web browser and explore the Exercise It! project.
+If not, use the ip adress you fond in step 3.

 ### Running commands
 To run commands in the Docker application, open up a new terminal window and write (in the 64-folder):